 Your New Year Email Marketing Game Plan

-The below graph shows that companies start sending New Year’s-themed campaigns during the first week of November.
-While this may seem really early, it’s the perfect timing for some industries (think travel, for example).
-How early you should start talking about the New Year depends on your audience and the products you’re promoting.
+In 2015, companies began sending New Year’s-themed campaigns during the first week of November.
+While this may seem pretty early, it’s the perfect timing for some industries (think travel, for example).
+How early you should start talking about the New Year depends on your audience and the products or services you’re promoting.

 Email volume increases steadily starting in November, with a giant spike on January 1st (as expected).
 It’s interesting to note that 38% of emails were sent after the holiday itself (January 2nd onwards).

 While the timing of this email might seem early, it makes sense for a company like Rent the Runway: They want subscribers to find the perfect NYE outfit early.
 Notice the lovely GIF included in the middle of the email.
-This is a great way to showcase different stylish outfits while breaking the monotony of a long list of suggestions.
+This is a great way to showcase different stylish outfits while breaking the monotony of a long list of suggestions and offering several New Year’s promotion ideas.

 While promotions are typically an effective lever to pull, there are other strategies you can use to drive demand.
 Moda Operandi does a nice job with this January 2 email, which highlights fresh new pieces for the new year.
 This is a great example of a company talking about the new year, after NYE.